goofycoder/startup/thoughts_quotes.md

 - Successful startup founders typically get rich from the process, but the ones I interviewed weren’t in it just for the money.
 They had a lot of pride in craftsmanship.
 And they wanted to change the world.
 That’s why most have gone on to new projects that are just as ambitious.

+- Fast iteration is the key to success.

 **[⬆ back to top](#table-of-contents)**

 ## quotes

+- "The only thing that matters is getting to product/market fit."
+	- Product/market fit means being in a good market with a product that can satisfy that market.

+- “I could either watch it happen or be a part of it.” – Elon Musk

 - Any product that needs a manual to work is broken.
 (Elon Musk)